ajinkyabodade/AngularJs-Notes/README.md

 ```

-###Referance links for understanding the AngularJs integration with Codeigniter/ Database:
+### Referance links for understanding the AngularJs integration with Codeigniter/ Database:--

 ```
 https://www.formget.com/angularjs-crud/